top of page

 • Maria Island (TAS): A car-free zone where Forester Kangaroos and wallabies roam in massive numbers.

 • Andamooka (SA): Visit at twilight to see yellow-footed rock wallabies emerge from the shadows to drink.
+This is almost a guaranteed sighting as Andamooka provides water for the wild wallabies as a drawcard.

 • Magnetic Island (QLD): Famous for the wild rock wallabies that hang out near the old Arcadia jetty.